KZedan/CV/README.md

 ### Community

-Working in customer service, sales and retail just makes you very good with people.
-You meet different types of people of different demeanors and personalities.
-I have been doing this for 7 years.
+Worked in customer service, sales and retail which gave me lots of practice in customer facing roles.

 ### Travel and Multiculturalism